Astor Club: Patrons and reputation

 The Astor was usually described in the press as in such terms as "glittering", "ritzy", "chic" and, in the American newspapers, "swanky".
 Princess Margaret, younger sister of the Queen, no stranger to London nightlife (and what was then called "cafe society" in contradistinction to "Society"), was seen at the Astor on occasion, as in 1952, when she and her entourage enjoyed the performance of the Deep River Boys, a group which mainly sang American gospel music.
 The Princess described the Deep River Boys as "my very favourite entertainers".

 Lord Lichfield (Patrick Anson, aka Patrick Lichfield), cousin of the Queen, ex-Guards officer and fashionable photographer, was often to be seen there in the early 1960s.

-Another royal personage linked with the Astor was the young King Hussein of Jordan, whom Bertie Green claimed (rather implausibly and somewhat suggestive of lese-majeste) as a friend.
+Another royal personage linked with the Astor was the young King Hussein of Jordan, whom Bertie Green claimed as a friend.
 Hussein was supposed to have fallen in love with an equally young hostess, Helene Morris.
 Because Miss Morris was Jewish, the rumours of the affair, including rumours that she was pregnant by the King, threatened to cause a crisis for the King.
 Green appeared on television and defended King Hussein, flatly denying all of the rumours; he dismissed Miss Morris when the newspapers caught wind of the alleged affair.

 An account by April Ashley, a trans woman publicly outed in the early 1960s, describes the Astor of that time as having been "black tie and full of tarts".